 2001 – Tony Fidell conceptualized iPod, an independent inventor developed by Apple Inc.

-2005 – NASA explored the advantages of polyethylene-based material called RFX1, which could be used in a spaceship that will take astronauts to Mars.
+2005 – NASA explored the advantages of polyethylene-based material called RFX1, which could be used in a spaceship to take astronauts to Mars.

 2005 – Polycond project is launched to research the potential of conductive polymers.

-2008 – Boeing 787 (nickname – ‘Boeing’s Plastic Dream’) starts operations; the outer layer is made from 100 % plastics composites, and plastic makes up to 50% of all materials in the plane.
+2008 – Boeing 787 (nickname – ‘Boeing’s Plastic Dream’) starts operations; the outer layer is made from 100 % plastic composites, and plastic makes up 50% of all materials in the plane.

 Interesting Read – What is TPE Material? | The Definitive Guide